djamal2727/Main-Bearing-Analytical-Model/README.md

 4] Report file contains previous research, project motive, model formulation, and validation method for this project in greater detail.

+NOTE: An IDE is recommended to run this program

 # Citation